 This medication is given by injection into a vein over 1 hour by a health care professional.
 It is usually given every 3 weeks.
 While you receive treatment with cabazitaxel, take the prednisone medication as directed by your doctor, usually once daily.

-Your doctor may prescribe premedications (such as antihistamines, corticosteroids) to reduce the risk of allergic reactions or prevent side effects such as nausea/vomiting.
+Your doctor may prescribe premedications (such as antihistamines, H2 blockers, corticosteroids) to reduce the risk of allergic reactions or prevent side effects such as nausea/vomiting.
 These medications are usually given at least 30 minutes before your dose of cabazitaxel.

 Additional Jevtana Information